rbreaves/kinto/README.md

 |Official MS RDP| 🍎🤖iOS/Android⇒| ❖Windows  | ❌ No|No workaround atm|

 ## How to Remap Windows keyboards for remote access to macOS
 Quick summary - Swap Alt & Win to conform with Apple keyboard layouts.
-Sharpkeys for Windows, Setkeycodes for Linux, then install Kinto.sh. https://benreaves.medium.com/macos-to-linux-back-again-c6151200f4dc
+Sharpkeys for Windows, Setkeycodes for Linux, then install Kinto.sh or change/update the Keyboard Type to Apple in the system tray. https://benreaves.medium.com/macos-to-linux-back-again-c6151200f4dc

 ## FreeRDP for macOS